Acadian’s position on air ambulance billing practices

 There have been many times when we could have increased our short-term profits by delaying the acquisition of new and advanced equipment, using less reliable vehicles and helicopters, or cutting costs that might not have been immediately noticed by our patients.
 I’m proud that Acadian has never taken that path.
 I’ve always contended that if we take exceptional care of our patients and our employees, our business would be successful.
 As we approach our 50th anniversary, I know I was right.
 That is what makes these recent stories of the perception by the public of price gouging and poor service by several of the national air medical providers especially alarming.

 Acadian operates a dual transport service with more than 600 ground ambulances and 11 air ambulance helicopters.
 We transport more than 650,000 patients per year by ground and/or air.
-We are also one of the only services in the United States that is accredited by the Commission on Accreditation of Ambulance Services (CAAS) and the Commission on Accreditation of Medical Transport Systems (CAMTS).
+We are also one of the only services in the United States that is accredited by the Commission on Accreditation of Ambulance Services (CAAS) and our Rotor Wing Operations accredited by the Commission on Accreditation of Medical Transport Systems (CAMTS).
 I believe, therefore, that I am in a position to provide an informed opinion on the current state of emergency air ambulance transportation.

 There seems to be a proliferation of private-equity and publicly traded corporations entering into or expanding the air ambulance industry, which appears to have introduced a different, more profit-driven operational model to the industry and as a result, has tarnished the overall reputation of air ambulance transportation.